intel/scikit-learn-intelex/README.md

 ```
 </details>

 Intel(R) Extension for Scikit-learn patching affects performance of specific Scikit-learn functionality.
-Support list of algorithms and parameters see [here](https://intel.github.io/scikit-learn-intelex/algorithms.html).
+Refer to the [list of supported algorithms and parameters](https://intel.github.io/scikit-learn-intelex/algorithms.html) for details.
 In cases when unsupported parameters are used, the package fallbacks into original Scikit-learn.
 If the patching does not cover your scenarios, [submit an issue on GitHub](https://github.com/intel/scikit-learn-intelex/issues).

 ⚠️ We support optimizations for the last four versions of scikit-learn.
-The latest release of Intel(R) Extension for Scikit-learn 2021.2.X supports scikit-learn 0.22.X,
+The latest release of Intel(R) Extension for Scikit-learn 2021.3.X supports scikit-learn 0.22.X,
 0.23.X, 0.24.X and 1.0.X.

 ## 📜 Intel(R) Extension for Scikit-learn verbose